 - Cover the noodles with a little lettuce.

-- Repeat with remaining ingredients and serve.
+- Repeat process with remaining ingredients.

 - Serve Spring Rolls immediately (or store in an airtight container) with dipping sauces.
 Enjoy!

 Now that you know how to make these easy Veggie Spring Rolls, here are some fun ideas for customizing and serving them:

 - Substitute other veggies for the red peppers and carrots.
 Cucumber, zucchini, and cabbage would all be delicious.